Mohra Topian

 Mohra Topian is a village in Gujar Khan Tehsil, a sub-division of Rawalpindi District, Pakistan.
 The village is connected to the cities of Gujar Khan (25 km) and Daultala (15 km) by a well-built road.
 It is connected to the Chakwal-Jhelum road by a link road of 4 km located at Pir Phalahi.

-Nearby villages include Thakra, Kalas, Chak Qada, Kolian, Dhoke Kashmirian, Bardiana, Faryal and Miana Mohra.
+Nearby villages include Thakra, Kalas, Chak Qada,Kanyal Bajrana, Kolian, Dhoke Kashmirian, Bardiana, Faryal and Miana Mohra.